sage-code/maj/script.md

 ## Maj script

 Maj script is a creole alphabet with letters from Georgian, Greek and Latin.
-Maj script has 28 letters in contrast to Latin alphabet who has only 26 letters.
+It has 28 letters in contrast to Latin alphabet who has only 26 letters.

 * Maj letters are continuous, single strike;
 * Maj script is for writing with stylus on tablet;